Plain English Summary

 What does the study involve?

 Participants are randomly allocated to one of two groups, either the ‘weight management plus usual care’ group or the ‘usual care only’ group.
 Women allocated to the weight management group are offered advice on healthy lifestyles and are invited to start attending local weight management groups at any time from 8 weeks to 16 weeks after having their baby.
 They are invited to attend weekly groups over a total of 12 weeks, and can decide which group they wish to attend (for example based on its location in relation to their home) and the time of day it is held (for example an afternoon group or an early evening group).
 During this period, they also continue to receive any routine contacts with healthcare professionals for themselves and their baby.
 Women allocated to the ‘usual care only’ group continue to have any routine contacts with healthcare professionals for themselves and their baby only.
-At the first appointment with the Research Midwife, women will be asked to complete a questionnaire on their current health.
+At the first appointment with the Research Midwife, women are asked to complete a questionnaire on their current health.
 Six and twelve months after having their baby, women in both groups are asked to complete a questionnaire about their health and their baby’s health.
-Women will also be weighed at these times.
+Women are also weighed at these times.
 They may also be asked if they would be interested in taking part in a short interview with one of the researchers to discuss their experiences of weight management after having a baby.

 What are the possible benefits and risks of participating?

 There are no guaranteed benefits of participating, although taking part may help women to lose weight and thus improve their health.
 The women who attend the weight groups during the study have the opportunity to continue to attend at a reduced fee should they wish to carry on.
 The women in the control group are offered the opportunity to join a Slimming World group on completing the study for a reduced fee.
 There are no notable risks of participating.